 Noxious Weed Control: Documented efforts to reduce and possibly eradicate an undesirable or noxious weed.
 Efforts include both chemical and biological methods.

-Plant Growth Regulators (PGR): A chemical which suppresses the top growth and seedhead production of a plant.
+Plant Growth Regulators: A chemical which suppresses the top growth and seedhead production of a plant.
+Should be mixed with a broadleaf herbicide to improve results.